reinderien/satisfactory/readme.md

 come with nags.

-Gekko has a sympy-like symbolic expression language that can directly translate Python expressions to constraints and objectives, so it's definitely not as low- level as GLPK.
+Gekko has a sympy-like symbolic expression language that can directly translate Python expressions to constraints and objectives, so it's definitely not as low-level as GLPK.
 Our problem setup becomes:

 - We need to select the `APOPT` solver and tell it that we're using integer variables